-7.9.1 MOVE for Properties
+8.9.1 MOVE for Properties

-The behavior of properties on a MOVE, including the effects of the propertybehavior XML element, MUST be the same as specified in section 7.8.2.
+The behavior of properties on a MOVE, including the effects of the propertybehavior XML element, MUST be the same as specified in section 8.8.2.

-7.9.2 MOVE for Collections
+8.9.2 MOVE for Collections

-A MOVE of depth infinity instructs that the collection specified in the Request-URI be moved to the location specified in the Destination header, and all its internal member resources are to be moved to locations relative to it, recursively through all levels of the collection hierarchy.
+A MOVE with "Depth: infinity" instructs that the collection identified by the Request-URI be moved to the URI specified in the Destination header, and all resources identified by its internal member URIs are to be moved to locations relative to it, recursively through all levels of the collection hierarchy.

-The MOVE method on a collection MUST act as if a Depth "infinity" header was used on it.
+The MOVE method on a collection MUST act as if a "Depth: infinity" header was used on it.
 A client MUST NOT submit a Depth header on a MOVE on a collection with any value but "infinity".